parttimenerd/meta-agent/README.md

 [diff](https://www.gnu.org/software/diffutils/)
 to compute the diff between the original and the transformed bytecode.

-The front-end is implemented using [Javalin](https://javalin.io/) as a simple web server started by the agent.
+The front-end is implemented using the built-in HttpServer as a simple web server started by the agent.

 This is essentially a more capable version of the [classviewer-agent](https://github.com/parttimenerd/classviewer-agent).-